Should you teach your dog these seven skills?

 The answer is different for every individual dog and pet parent.
 You get to make your own training choices based on your environment, lifestyle, and long-term goals!

 Let’s look at seven common skills dog parents teach their pets.
-See how these cues might make your life easier — or why you might actually choose not to prioritize them in your own situation.
+See how these cues might make your life easier—or why you might actually choose not to prioritize them.

 1. Recall